Asymptotic Analysis of MAP Estimation via the Replica Method and Applications to Compressed Sensing: Evaluation of

-where $h(\xbf) = x_j$.
-The function $h(\xbf)$ is continuous.
-Also, using Assumption~\ref{as:growth}, it is straightforward to show that item (c) of Lemma~\ref{lem:largeDevPt} is satisfied for some $c > 0$.
-Thus, the hypotheses of Lemma~\ref{lem:largeDevPt} are satisfied and we have the limit
+where (a) follows from the definition of $\varphi(\xbf)$ in \eqref{eq:varphiMap}; (b) follows from \eqref{eq:fsum} and the assumption that the cost functions $f(x_i)$ are non-negative; and (c) follows from \eqref{eq:flogxBnd}.
+Therefore, item (c) of Lemma~\ref{lem:largeDevPt} follows since $h(x_j) = x_j$.
+Thus, all the hypotheses of Lemma~\ref{lem:largeDevPt} are satisfied and we have the limit